3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Conclusions

 \section{Conclusions}

-In this work, we use 3D convection-resolving simulations to explore compositional-driven convective inhibition in H$_2$-dominated atmospheres.
-Any atmospheric tracer has a larger mean molecular weight than H$_2$.
-Therefore, compositional gradients of tracers in H$_2$-rich atmospheres have the potential to strongly suppress convection or even inhibit convection if the tracer is condensing and the vapor mixing ratio exceeds a critical threshold, $q_{\rm crit}$ \citep{guillot_condensation_1995}.
-Previous 1D studies hypothesized that if a condensing tracer inhibited convection in H$_2$-rich atmospheres, the sole mechanism to transport heat in convectively inhibited layers is radiation.
-This would result in a radiative superadiabatic temperature profile forming in the stable, inhibited layers \citep{leconte_condensation-inhibited_2017}.
+Understanding the atmospheric state of planets with $\rm H_2$-dominated atmospheres improves our ability to represent convection in global general circulation models and to better interpret observations of these worlds.
+While the simulations presented in this work focus on H$_2$O tracer in $\rm H_2$-dominated atmospheres, convective inhibition due to condensing compositional convection is relevant for any planetary atmosphere with a condensable tracer that has a higher mean molecular weight than the background atmosphere.
+Examples where condensation-driven convective inhibition is important include water and ammonia in sub-Neptune exoplanets, silicates in magma ocean planets \citep[e.g.][]{misener_importance_2022, markham_convective_2022}, methane and water vapor in Uranus and Neptune's atmosphere \citep{irwin_hazy_2022}, and water vapor in Saturn's atmosphere \citep{li_moist_2015}.

-In this work, we use 3D convection-resolving simulations with CM1 to test the hypothesis proposed by \citep{leconte_condensation-inhibited_2017}.
-We performed two sets of simulations: first, we considered simulations initialized on saturated isothermal states, and second, we considered simulations initialized on adiabatic profiles.
-The isothermal simulations show that an isothermal temperature profile can be destabilized due to a compositional gradient.
-These simulations exhibit rapid initial convection that adjusts the atmospheric state to a convectively stable state defined by a moist adiabat when $q_v(p) > q_{\rm crit}$.
+In this work, we use 3D, convection-resolving simulations to explore compositional-driven convective inhibition in H$_2$-dominated atmospheres.
+Any atmospheric tracer in a H$_2$-rich atmosphere is heavier than the background atmosphere.
+Therefore, in H$_2$-rich atmospheres, compositional gradients of atmospheric tracers can suppress convection, or inhibit convection if the tracer is condensing and the vapor mixing ratio exceeds a critical threshold, $q_{\rm crit}$ \citep{guillot_condensation_1995}.